 But has this led to as much bed hopping between brands as the research seems to suggest, and what is being done to keep hold of customers and consumers when they choose a brand?

 Well quite a lot, it seems.
-And as always in China digital tools, particularly the social media app WeChat, is at the forefront.
+And as always in China, digital tools, particularly platforms like WeChat, are at the forefront.

 B2B – isn’t it all about the balance sheet?

 The Brandigo\China old guard can tell many a tale of ‘negotiations’ with purchasing managers in Chinese companies.
 We can bemoan that these folks know the cost of everything and the value of nothing, but getting costs down is the job of procurement departments the world over.
 They think with their heads, not their hearts.